Grace Retreats FAQ

 After the prayers, we will give feedback.
 Feedback is sharing with the person what you experienced while the person is working.
 Feedback is not advice, analysis, or questions.

 How do we know the order in which people receive prayer?

-- In a retreat like this, the Holy Spirit seems to direct the order in which people work.
-Somehow there will be a reason for the one who goes firm and son on.
+In a retreat like this, the Holy Spirit seems to direct the order in which people work.
+Somehow, there will be a reason for the one who goes first and so on.
 One of the ways you may know when it is your turn is that you may get anxious.
-You may experience your heart beating faster, your palms seating, slight nausea or butterflies.
+You may experience your heart beating faster, your palms sweating, slight nausea or butterflies.
 Or an emotion may surface strongly.
 Not everyone experiences this, but if you do, try to welcome it as a sign that God is at work in you.
 Don’t try to get rid of the feeling; rather try to let that energy be used for your work.

 What is the confidentiality policy on retreats?